top of page

 Once you've trapped them, you'll want to put on some leather work gloves, and then just carry the trap out to the trunk of your car with the built-in carry handle.
 I recommend placing some cardboard or a trash bag under the traps though because the chipmunks will be pretty excited about being in your trunk and will definitely eject some seeds from their cheeks.
 When you get to the park, just carry the trap to some grass or some pinestraw covered area, pop open one of the doors on the trap and wait a few seconds.
 The little chipmunks will come firing out of the door just like a cannon as soon as they realize they are free again!

 I've included a product link below 👇 for the specific trap model we've been using now for several years.
-Rather than poison, or expensive electronic countermeasures, we strongly recommend you try out one of these Havahart traps instead.
+Rather than poison, or expensive electronic countermeasures, we strongly recommend you try out one of these Havahart style traps instead.
 Thanks for reading! 🙏

 (Lisa & Dan)